-We will build a coherent framework that will help us understand the forces governing the behavior of aggregate output, interest rates, consumption and investment, inflation and unemployment, and how these are influenced by monetary, fiscal, and financial policies.
-This new framework has been developed in view of lessons from the experience of the crises and represents an improvement on the typical content of macro-finance courses at this level.
-The goal is to allow you to understand the reporting and debates on policy responses in the sophisticated financial press, and the associated sources of risk relevant for your professional practice.
+We will build a coherent framework to understand the behavior of aggregate output, interest rates, consumption and investment, inflation, and unemployment, and how these are influenced by monetary, fiscal, and financial policies.
+This new framework has been developed in view of lessons from the financial crisis and represents an improvement on the typical content of macro-finance courses at this level.
+The goal is to allow you to understand the reporting and debates on policy responses in the sophisticated financial press, as these unfold.

 Upon completion of this course, you will have the ability to understand the basic implications of the following key concepts:

-Business cycles and demand management
+- Business cycles and demand management

-Fiscal policy, fiscal stimulus, austerity, fiscal consolidation
+- Fiscal policy, fiscal stimulus, austerity, fiscal consolidation

-Causes of and remedies for inflation and unemployment
+- Causes of and remedies for inflation and unemployment

 Course participants are visitors who are not responsible for assignments and do not take an exam or earn academic credits.
 As the number of seats in the course is limited, we recommend to register online early.

 Course materials will be provided in electronic form.

-Partially online via Zoom and Campus Westend of Goethe University Frankfurt.
+Campus Westend of Goethe University Frankfurt.